Leather NATO G10 and RAF StrapsCopyright © David Boettcher 2005 - 2024 all rights reserved.

 Drawing from Defence Standard 66-47

-You can see why the standard G10 buckle sits where it does by referring to the picture on the right.
+You can see why the standard G10 buckle sits where it does by referring to the picture above showing four straps.
 The top two straps are a nylon G10 and one of my leather G10s.
 However, these two straps are not made exactly to the DefStan specification, the position of the loops has been moved a little so that the watch head can be placed further away from the buckle, although you would be hard pressed to tell without actually measuring it.

 The third strap in the picture is one of my Type B vintage straps, and you can see how much further down the strap the watch head sits.
 When I wear this strap the buckle sits underneath my wrist, which is the usual place and where I find it comfortable.
 My revised "Mark II" design of the G10 looks as much as possible like the standard NATO G10 and uses the same hardware, it but places the watch head further down the strap so that the buckle sits under the wrist rather than to the side.
 I find this much more comfortable to wear than the standard G10.

-Both of my "Standard" and "Mark II" G10 NATO designs can be supplied with either standard or ZULU hardware.
+Both of my "Standard" and "Mark II" G10 NATO designs can be supplied with either standard or the heavier round section ZULU hardware.
 You will find separate ordering buttons for the two designs below.

 Back to the top of the page.